-Russia says it killed ISIS spokesman Mohammad al-Adnani
+US doubts Russia's claim it killed ISIS spokesman

 Story highlights

-- Mohammad al-Adnani was one of 40 ISIS militants killed in bombing, Russia says
+- A drone controlled by the US targeted ISIS leader, US defense officials told CNN

+- US official: Russia's claim would be "laughable" if it weren't for "humanitarian suffering Russia has inflicted"

-- Adnani had urged attacks against countries launching airstrikes against ISIS
+- Mohammad al-Adnani had urged lone-wolf attacks against countries launching strikes against ISIS

-(CNN)A Russian airstrike in Syria killed official ISIS spokesman Mohammad al-Adnani, Russia's Ministry of Defense said on its official Facebook page.
+(CNN)Russia said one of its airstrikes in Syria killed ISIS spokesman Mohammad al-Adnani -- a claim that a US official called preposterous.

-Adnani was one of up to 40 ISIS militants killed by a Russian bomber in Aleppo province, the ministry said.
+On Wednesday, Russia's Ministry of Defense announced it killed the terror leader on the ministry's official Facebook page.
+It said Adnani was one of up to 40 ISIS militants killed by a Russian bomber in Aleppo province.

+"It would be laughable but for the very real humanitarian suffering Russia has inflicted," the defense official said Wednesday.
+"We stand by the statement we made yesterday.
+We conducted a strike that targeted al-Adnani.
+We are assessing the results of that strike."

+That attack was carried out by a US drone, two US defense officials told CNN on Wednesday.

 On Tuesday, ISIS announced Adnani's death in a rare public statement.
 His death marks the highest-profile killing yet of an ISIS member.

 A key deputy to ISIS leader Abu Bakr al-Baghdadi, he was floated to be his successor should anything happen to Baghdadi.

 A statement from ISIS' Amaq news agency on Tuesday said Adnani died while inspecting military operations in the area of Aleppo.
-ISIS has not revealed his cause of death and said it "determined to seek revenge" for the killing.
+ISIS has not revealed his cause of death and said it was "determined to seek revenge" for the killing.

 "After a journey filled with sacrifice and fight against non-believers, the Syrian Gallant knight, Abu Mohammed al-Adnani, joined the convoy of martyr leaders," ISIS said.